fevish/wolkowskiwebdesign/_drafts/_posts/test.md

 ## It's the future

 It's 2018.
 As you are most likely aware, most people have access to the internet via a plethora of devices.
-Moreover, when someone wants to look up your phone number or get information on a service you offer, many will default to an online search via Google or Facebook to look for you.
+Moreover, when someone wants to look up your phone number or get information on a service you offer, chances are they will default to an online search via Google or Facebook to look for you.

 But if a customer has difficulty finding your business within their first few searches, it can be a turn off.
 Even worse yet, if they come across a competitor first, then you risk losing a potential opportunity.